riz-ahmed/machine-learning-course-andrewng/README.md

 ## Note

 * The detailed explaination of writing the gradient descent algorithms both for regularized and un-regularized forms are given in file _*ex3.pdf*_
+* To distrubute a variable between two limits, such that the variable lies between these two limits, use this relation theta = rand(5,3) * (2 * epsilon) - epsilon.
+Here theta is distrubuted between -epsilon to +epsilon